-This Paleo Beef Stew Slow Cooker Recipe is simple to make and can be tossed in the slow cooker cook all day while you do your tasks.
-This stew gets a special touch from parsnips.
+- This stew gets a special touch from parsnips.
 I wanted to keep it looking traditional, so I swapped out potatoes for parsnips.
-The nice thing is that they give the stew a little sweetness, almost as if you had used wine in the broth.
+The nice thing is that they give it a little sweetness, almost as if you had used wine in the broth.

-This is beef stew recipe is simple to make and is good comfort food for someone living a Paleo lifestyle.
-And if you don’t Paleo, I still encourage you to try this recipe with the parsnips, but maybe that’s just because I personally think ANYTHING is better than potatoes.
+- This is simple to make and is good comfort food for someone living a Paleo lifestyle.
+And if you don't Paleo, I still encourage you to try this recipe with the parsnips.
+You just may be surprised by how good they are and wonder how you have never tried them before.

 - Beef broth may be subbed for the beef stock.